kibaekkim/DSP.jl/README.md

 end

 status = optimize!(m,
-    is_stochastic = true, # Needs to indicate that the model is NOT a stochastic program. solve_type = DSP.Dual, # see instances(DSP.Methods) for other methods
+    is_stochastic = true, # Needs to indicate that the model is a stochastic program. solve_type = DSP.Dual, # see instances(DSP.Methods) for other methods
 )